Dry Mouth Problem

 Dry mouth is a daily problem that makes you feel uncomfortable while you swallow, eat or speak.
 It is a condition in which you do not produce enough saliva (spit) to keep your mouth feeling wet.
 Your physician or nurse do not always talk about dry mouth as a side effect when they give you a prescription for medicine, but dry mouth can be caused by the medicine you take.
 Whatever you do, don't stop taking your medicine but mention dry mouth to your nurse as soon as you can.
 Dry mouth can also be a sign of diseases and other conditions like diabetes - so make sure you tell your nurse or dental hygienist about dry mouth if it becomes a problem for you.

 Dry Mouth Symptoms

-- Does your tongue burn or has it changed to a darker red colour?
+Does your tongue burn or has it changed to a darker red color?